top of page

 Key Responsibilities

-• Contribute to a positive classroom environment that encourages participation, respect, and belonging.
+• Contribute to safe group environments that encourage participation, respect, and belonging

 We’re looking for someone who

-• Relates naturally to rangatahi and builds trust-based relationships.
+• Relates naturally to tamariki and rangatahi and builds trust easily

 This role includes